bingcicle/bingcicle.github.io/src/md/grug-brained-guide-to-kzg-polynomial-commitments.md

 ## Commit

 As mentioned earlier, a commitment is simply a linear combination.
-This linear combination is done on the G1 group elements to produce a serialized G1 point (48 bytes in size) which serves as the commitment.
+A blob of bytes has its data transformed into a polynomial and then a linear combination done on its points, producing a serialized G1 point (48 bytes in size) which serves as the commitment.
 This can be done naively (very slow) or via Pippenger's algorithm.

-In the context of 4844 a commitment is created out of a blob via the above method.

 ## Prove

-Now we want to show that we know the polynomial. the simplest way to do that is if the prover sends the entire polynomial to the verifier, but that would defeat the point of the commitment scheme.
+Now we want to show that we know the original data in the blob, otherwise the polynomial.
+The simplest way to do that is if the prover sends the entire polynomial to the verifier, but that would defeat the point of the commitment scheme.
-Instead, the verifier sends over a **challenge**, which the prover will evaluate the polynomial with to produce a **commitment** and an **evaluation proof** that attests to the fact that the polynomial was correctly evaluated.
+Instead, the verifier sends over a **challenge**, which the prover will evaluate the polynomial with to produce the **evaluation** and an **evaluation proof** that attests to the fact that the polynomial was correctly evaluated.

 ## Verification

-Verification is then doing [pairings](https://medium.com/@VitalikButerin/exploring-elliptic-curve-pairings-c73c1864e627) check, which I treated as a black box for this post and implementation because I don't know enough to make comments.
-Instead, I've linked to Vitalik Buterin's blog post on the topic.
+Verification is then done with a [pairing](https://medium.com/@VitalikButerin/exploring-elliptic-curve-pairings-c73c1864e627) check, which I treated as a black box for this post and implementation because I don't know enough to make sensible comments.
+Instead, I've linked to Vitalik's blog post on the topic.
 Point is, if the pairings check passes, then very highly likely our evaluation proof was correct.

 ## Batching